MerchantCalico/MerchantCalico/README.md

 I'm MerchantPug, I'm a girl from Australia who works on Minecraft mods and has a heavy interest in game design.
 I'm also the owner and project lead of the Greenhouse Modding group.

-- I've made Minecraft mods such as Bovines and Buttercups, TooManyOrigins and Apugli and I don't plan on stopping anytime soon.
+- I've made Minecraft mods such as Bovines and Buttercups, and Farmer's Delight Refabricated.
+I don't plan on stopping anytime soon.
 - I enjoy making things data driven.
 - I have an interest in TTRPGs that aren't D&D and games, usually platformers and RPGs.
 - My pronouns are she/they/it.